Corner radius

 - Border radius should follow a 4px unit system for size variants

 - The majority of elements in the system that are 44x44px in size and above have an 8px border radius (buttons, cards, callout links, input fields, alerts, etc).
-Smaller elements between 25-43px have a 4px border radius, and elements 24x24px and below have a 2px border radius.
+Smaller elements between 25-43px have a 4px border radius.
+Elements 24x24px and below have a 2px border radius.

 Elevation

-Elevation refers to the perceived depth of elements within a page layout.
-It determines whether components appear in the foreground, middle ground, or background.
-The Massachusetts Design System uses color and shadow styling to create a raised effect, making elements appear to lift off the page surface.
+Elevation describes how deep elements appear on a page.
+It helps show whether components are in the foreground, middle ground, or background.
+The Massachusetts Design System uses color and shadow styling to create a raised effect, so elements appear to lift off the page.

 General guidelines

-- Use elevation on components like cards to create visual separation from the background, helping group related content and guide focus without adding visual noise
+- Use elevation on components like cards to separate them from the background.
+This helps group related content and guide focus without adding visual noise.

-- Use elevation on pop-up menus and similar components to clearly distinguish them from the content underneath, signaling that they sit above the main interface and require user attention
+- Use elevation on pop-up menus and similar components to clearly separate them from the content underneath.
+This shows that they sit above the main interface and need user attention.

 - Avoid using elevation purely for decoration.
 It should always serve a functional purpose.